speedydelete/nandgame/README.md

 No records are given to people if they are too simple.

-## Best solutions by number of nands
+## Best solutions by number of nands/instructions

 The save file containing these is save.json.